lc-soft/LCUI/README.md

     change was made (if appropriate).
 4. Commits that fix a bug in a previous commit (which has already been merged) should start with `fixup!` and then the summary line of the commit it fixes.
-If you are writing your commit message in TextMate then type `fix⇥` to get the prefix and a menu allowing you to pick the summary line from one of the last 15 commits.
+If you are writing your commit message in LCUI then type `fix⇥` to get the prefix and a menu allowing you to pick the summary line from one of the last 15 commits.
 5. Rebase your branch against the upstream’s master.
 We don’t want to